CTC to In-Hand Salary Calculator

 Frequently Asked Questions

-CTC (Cost to Company) is the total annual expense an employer incurs for an employee, including basic salary, allowances, employer PF, gratuity, and insurance.
-In-hand salary is the monthly amount you actually receive after deducting employee PF, Professional Tax, and TDS.
+CTC (Cost to Company) is the total annual expense an employer incurs including basic salary, allowances, employer PF (12% of Basic), gratuity (4.81% of Basic), and health insurance.
+In-hand (take-home) salary is what you receive after deducting Employee PF (12%), Professional Tax (₹200/month), and TDS.
+Typically, in-hand = 70–85% of CTC.